 The International WaterCentre (IWC) will be offering a partial-tuition scholarship (valued at AU$ 7,000) to each self-funded student who enrols in an IWC Integrated Water Management postgraduate program (Masters, Graduate Diploma, or Graduate Certificate) commencing in Semester 1, 2015.

-To receive a partial scholarship, eligible students must receive an unconditional offer of admission from The University of Queensland (UQ) in the IWC Master of Integrated Water Management (or Graduate Certificate or Graduate Diploma) commencing in Semester 1, 2015 and have successfully enrolled in the program by February 2015.
+To receive a partial scholarship, eligible students must receive an unconditional offer of admission from The University of Queensland (UQ) into the IWC Master of Integrated Water Management (or Graduate Certificate or Graduate Diploma) commencing in Semester 1, 2015 and have successfully enrolled in the program by February 2015.

 Note this partial scholarship offer cannot be used in conjunction with any other IWC scholarship.